emberjs/website/source/blog/1991-07-13-the-ember-times-issue-55.md

 - Publish it 🚀

+- ❔❔❔

+- Profit 🤑

 Not all the above steps are mandatory, but it gives you a pretty good notion of what might be involved.

 And now that you know, why not stay tuned for this specific RFC and make your contribution?
-All comments and new writers are more than welcome! 📢
+All comments and new writers are more than welcome!
+Check it out here! 📢

 ---